 Did I learn from this early experience?
 No – and Yes.

 No – because I was too corporately immature at the time to recognise what my next steps should, could, or might be.Yes – because the Stock Market Crash of 1987 drove home to me the message that without knowing how to analyse my skills and career experience to date I was literally at the mercy of the market – and, at that time, the market told me I was irrelevant.
 REALITY!

 THE BASIC ISSUE

-My response has usually been to point towards the huge mirror attached to a mahogany sideboard in our meeting room, and I say “It’s hard to look into that mirror and realise that you have to ‘do unto yourself what you’ve been doing to your business for the past 3, 5 - even 10 years – BUT that’s what YOU HAVE TO DO’.”
+My response has been to suggest that they look in the mirror to realise that you have to ‘do unto yourself what you’ve been doing to your business for the past 3, 5 - even 10 years – BUT that’s what YOU HAVE TO DO’.”

 The silence that usually follows is quickly replaced by head nodding and begrudging acknowledgement “Oh, I see what you mean.
 Gosh, I haven’t done that for a hell of a long time.
 Been way too busy.
 Actually, it’s a scary proposition!“

 REALITY.
 Yes, it is scary for all of us.
 To confront ourselves means we have to recognise our personal, family and business priorities.
 No University degree exists to underpin this challenge!
 It takes personal courage to embark on this process, and also a commitment to attack an entirely personal set of operational parameters and priorities.